-Brand health can be defined as the metrics that determine how effective your brand is and how it’s perceived by customers.
+Brand health can be defined as the metrics that determine how effective your brand is and how customers perceive it.

-To evaluate your brand’s health, you need to pay attention to all aspects of your brand’s presence including brand awareness, brand reputation, brand equity, employee engagement and brand positioning.
-By judging each aspect, you’ll get a good idea of your brand’s overall health.
+To evaluate your brand’s health, you need to pay attention to all aspects of your brand’s presence, including brand awareness, brand reputation, brand equity, employee engagement and brand positioning.
+By judging each element, you’ll get a good idea of your brand’s overall health.

 Why measure brand health?

 A strong brand can help you achieve your business goals by enabling you to reach new customers and increase brand awareness.
-In fact, for over 70% of brand managers building an audience is more valuable today than direct sales.
-Customers choose one brand over another every day, searching for the best option that will meet their wants and needs.
-There are several things that can sway this decision including:
+For over 70% of brand managers building an audience is more valuable today than direct sales.
+Customers choose one brand over another every day, searching for the best option to meet their wants and needs.
+Several things can sway this decision, including:

 A healthy brand is one of the most important assets your business can have — it will differentiate you from competitors and set you apart.
 B2B companies with strong brands generate a higher EBIT margin than others, and the average revenue increase attributed to consistent branding is 33%.

-Looking at the bigger picture and measuring your brand’s health can help you identify any weaknesses and areas where you can improve to better engage customers.
+Looking at the bigger picture and measuring your brand’s health can help you identify weaknesses and areas to improve and engage customers better.
 It can also help you identify your brand’s strengths, giving you a blueprint for developing a brand strategy.
 Take the time to measure the factors listed above to get a full view of your brand’s health.

 If you need a place to start, follow this scale to determine where your brand’s health falls: